-Beatrice, from Kenya, wrote the following in the comments under the article, How We Found Forgiveness After an Affair:
+Beatrice, from Kenya, wrote the following in the comments under the article, How We Found Forgiveness After an Affair.

 I will tell you my story.
 It’s not men only who cheat, women also do cheat.
 I am one of those women and very ashamed of myself.
 If only I could turn back the hands of time, I would not have done the unthinkable to my husband.

 All those who have cheated, please, remember there is no fun outside your marriage.
 One day things are going to change and you will forever blame yourself.
-I am in that position now and I deeply regret everything I did.
-I don’t know when I am going to forgive myself.
+Unfortunately, I am in that position now and I deeply regret everything I did.
+Honestly, I don’t know when I am going to forgive myself.
 I am searching everywhere for answers but my heart is still shaking.
-I literally sunk my own boat.
+Tragically, I literally sunk my own boat.

 I would not say anything more, but if you are planning to cheat, please, please, please, by the mercies of our Lord, DON’T!!
 You’re better talking with your partner about it or your feelings.
-[And if your spouse won’t interact with you in a way that is healthy, please don’t allow yourself to continue doing that which deep inside, you should know, is wrong.]
+[And if your spouse won’t interact with you in a way that is healthy, please don’t allow yourself to continue doing that, which deep inside, you should know, is wrong.]
 I can’t start telling you how you might start regretting these kinds of actions like me.
 I can tell you… it’s an enormous regret.

 We are young.
 We have small kids and see what I have done?
 You don’t want to go through the same path, do you?
 Take cover in the Lord.
-Ask him to help you deal with your feelings and talk with your spouse about everything [everything that you SHOULD talk to him or her about].
+Ask him to help you deal with your feelings.
+And talk with your spouse about everything [everything that you SHOULD talk to him or her about].

 If you have been cheated on, may God give you the strength to forgive your partner.
-I know it’s hard and maybe I am not the right person to say it, but I believe the grace of the Lord is abundant.
+I know it’s hard and maybe I am not the right person to say it.
+But I believe the grace of the Lord is abundant.

 To Beatrice’s comment, I replied (in part):

-I’m reminded of something one marriage expert (Diane Sollee) said, “What we really need is a time machine so that people entering into an affair could flash forward and see themselves, their kids, and their lives at the other end of their lust.”
+I’m reminded of something one marriage expert (Diane Sollee) said.
+“What we really need is a time machine so that people entering into an affair could flash forward and see themselves, their kids, and their lives at the other end of their lust.”
 Sadly, you are seeing the pain these types of actions can bring about now and for the rest of your lives.

 A few additional thoughts come to mind:

-• Don’t allow yourself to believe the lie that because you hurt so badly, solutions to cheat and do that which you should not, are acceptable.
+• “Don’t allow yourself to believe the lie that because you hurt so badly, solutions to cheat and do that which you should not, are acceptable.”

 • “Whenever God is knocked out, sin is minimized.”
 “When we do wrong, we set in motion a cycle of complications” (Chuck Swindoll).